 Generally speaking, payment processors offer two integration options to choose from: an application processing interface (API) integration and a hosted solution.
 However, how those integrations are executed differs from processor to processor.
 One option is not better than the other.
 You will need to examine your own systems, resources, and so on, and see which processor and which integration method best suits your subscription business.
 The integration method also has an impact on how you achieve PCI compliance.

 Integrating to the processor through an API may be an attractive option since in some cases it can be quick and easy to get it up and running.
 With just a few lines of code, your business can begin accepting subscription payments over digital channels.
 Another positive is that customers do not need to leave your platform to complete a subscription billing payment, reducing potential customer friction.

-With an API integration, customers can typically pay via a wide variety of connected devices, which can boost sales.
+With API integration, customers can typically pay via a wide variety of connected devices, which can boost sales.
 All in all, APIs offer a very direct way for your business to control your transaction experience.

 Check how much work is required to integrate via API to your candidate payment processors and what the benefits of this integration are.

 API-based integration - increased PCI burden